-The members of the Committee as at 31 December 2021 were:
+The members of the Committee as at 31 December 2022 were:

 - i.
 John Laker (Chair of IBAL and Chair of the Remuneration and Nomination Committee)

 - ii.
 Darryl Newton

 - iii.
-Nancy Fox

-- iv.
 Aris Bogdaneris

-During 2021 one previous member of the Committee ceased to sit on the Committee, in line with a change in Board composition.
+During 2022 one previous member of the Committee ceased as a member of the IBAL Board.

 i.
-Amanda Lacaze (ceased to be a member of the IBAL Board in May 2021)
+Nancy Fox (ceased to be a member of the IBAL Board in May 2022)

-The Committee met three times during the year ended 31 December 2021.
+The Committee met six times during the year ended 31 December 2022.

-The fees paid to local members of the Committee for the 2021 year were \$684,482.
+The fees paid to local members of the Committee for the 2022 year were \$416,052.
 Because the members of the Committee sit on other IBAL Board Committees and the Board itself, the fees quoted above include remuneration for holding those other positions.
 The fees quoted do not incorporate remuneration paid to Directors who are foreign executives of other entities in the ING Group; no payments were made locally to these directors by IBAL.

 The Committee has available to it unfettered access to internal and external resources to provide input on specific remuneration issues.
 Where the Committee chooses to seek advice from external advisors the Committee can do this independently of, and without involving, management of IBAL.
-During 2021, no external consultants were utilised by the Committee.
+During 2022, IBAL engaged Ernst & Young to assist with the implementation of, and compliance with the requirements of Prudential Standard CPS511 Remuneration (effective 1 January 2023).
+Amendments to process and policy will be reflected in the disclosures for performance year 2023.